 The living will expresses someone’s right to refuse or accept medical treatment that artificially prolongs his or her life.
 This document is prepared while the person is fully competent, in case he or she becomes unable to make this decision at a later time.
 The living will provides clear instructions regarding the person’s choice of extended medical care.

 The durable power of attorney for health care allows you to appoint another person to speak for you if you become incapable of expressing your medical treatment preference.
-An attorney should devise this document so that it conforms to your state laws and court precedents.
+An attorney should prepare this document so that it conforms to your state laws and court precedents.

 Should I write a will?